oroinc/documentation/crm/book/db_optimization.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 MySQL 5.6 has a lot of improvements in the query optimizer, but unfortunately some queries work significantly
 slower than in MySQL 5.5.
-In case of a lot of data in the database it is possible to encounter performance issues
+In case of large amounts of data in the database, it is possible to encounter performance issues
 related to the new query optimizer.
-One of the possible solutions might be to disable ``block_nested_loop`` option.
+One of the possible solutions might be disabling ``block_nested_loop`` option.
 This can be achieved in two ways:

     - If a modification of MySQL configuration file is granted, add the following under ``mysqld`` section